Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Proposed approach: combining AAF-based and ML-based interpretation

 The latter use case of function $R$.\texttt{updateAAF} allows the reasoner to generate the candidate interpretations of $e_{curr}$ in a more informative way (by possibly exploiting information concerning both the previous steps of the trace and the different data properties of $e_{curr}$, beside the very event type).
 In order to allow the reasoner (through function $R.update$) to generate an informative (context-dependent) set of candidate interpretation arguments for the current trace step $e_{curr}=\trace[curr]$ --rather than just derive these arguments from given global mappings between event types and activity types, as done in \cite{paper}--- we here propose to resort to a specific kind of sequence tagging model, which is defined below.

 \begin{definition} A \emph{trace tagging model} (or simply, \emph{tagger}, for short) $M$ is a sub-symbolic ML model \footnote{In the current implementation of our approach and in the experimentation, two alternative neural network architectures have been used to instantiate our trace tagging models} (suitably trained over activity-annotated log traces) that can incrementally predict which activities could have generated the current $e_{curr}$ of any ongoing trace $\trace$ under analysis.
-Such a model $M$ is required to implement two functions: \begin{itemize} \item A probabilistic event tagging function $M.\texttt{predict}(\cdot): \U \rightarrow \Delta_{\A}$ that maps any current step $e_{curr}=\trace[curr]$ to a probability distribution $M.\texttt{predict}(e_{curr}) \in \Delta_{\A}$ over the activities, where $\Delta_{\A} \subseteq [0,1]^{|\A|}$ denotes the space of all probability distributions over set $\A$, based on both the content of $e_{curr}$ and the current state of $M$ itself (which depends on the initial state of $M$ and on the sequence $\trace[1], \ldots, \trace[curr-1]$ of steps to which $M$ has been applied so far).
-For the sake of presentation, we assume that whenever function $M.predict$ is called on a trace step $\trace[i]$, it updates its internal state (in practice, this amounts to assign, at the next call of the function, the value of the output state variable of $M$ to the input state variable of $M$). \item An auxiliary \footnote{The implementation of this function depends on the architecture adopted to instantiate model $M$.
-In some cases, the effect of of this function on the sate of $M$ may be immaterial.} function $M.\texttt{init}()$, which allows for bringing the state of model $M$ back to the initial one, before starting using $M$ to process a novel log trace. \end{itemize} To possibly exploit the different kinds of event data fields stored in the log traces, a model $M$ can be provided with an event embedding layer.
-In the current implementation of the approach, this layer can be configured in a way that the categorical fields of an event (including the event type) can be mapped to either one-hot representations or automatically trained field embeddings, while each numerical event field is left as is (modulo min-max normalization).
-The so-obtained representations of the fields of each event $e$ are simply concatenated one the other, in order to produce a representation for $e$ as a whole, of a form that an be taken as input by a recurrent neural network. $\Box$ \end{definition}
+Such a model $M$ is required to implement A probabilistic event tagging function $M.\texttt{predict}(\cdot): \U \rightarrow \Delta_{\A}$ that maps any current step $e_{curr}=\trace[curr]$ to a probability distribution $M.\texttt{predict}(e_{curr}) \in \Delta_{\A}$ over the activities, where $\Delta_{\A} \subseteq [0,1]^{|\A|}$ denotes the space of all probability distributions over set $\A$, based on $e_{curr}$ (and possibly the events preceding it if $M$ is a sequence-oriented model).
+Moreover, to allow $M$ to conveniently exploit the different kinds of event data fields stored in the log traces, it can be equipped with an event embedding layer.\footnote{ In the current implementation of the approach, this layer can be configured in a way that the categorical fields of an event (including the event type) can be mapped to either one-hot representations or automatically trained field embeddings, while each numerical event field is left as is (modulo min-max normalization).} The so-obtained representations of the fields of each event $e$ are simply concatenated one the other, to produce a representation for $e$ as a whole (of a form that an be taken as input by typical machine learning models, including neural networks). $\Box$ \end{definition}

 The rest of this section is devoted to illustrating how the two models $R$ and $M$ described before are used in our framework to support: $(i)$ the interpretation-oriented analysis of new log trace, and $(ii)$ the training of $M$ over (annotated) historical log traces.